 GI Joe Adventure Team Headquarters Restoration

 Like most boys growing up in the 1970s, GI Joe action figures and accessories were a big part of my childhood.
 No, I am not talking about the three-and-three-quarters-inch "GI Joe A Real American Hero" action figures of the 1980s and early 90s.
-I am talking about the full 12-inch action figures that predates the "millennial" little Joes.
+I am talking about the full 12-inch action figures that predate the "millennial" little Joes.

 The 12-inch GI Joes went thought a transformation starting in the early 1970s.
-Due to the wake of the Vietnam War, Hasbro transformed the supposed war-mongering Joe to an adventure seeking one through a product line known as "The Adventures of GI Joe."
+Due to the wake of the Vietnam War, Hasbro transformed the supposed war-mongering Joe to an adventure-seeking one through a product line known as "The Adventures of GI Joe."
 This is a GI Joe I grew up with.

 Just recently I recalled how much joy "Adventure Joe" brought to me in my childhood and I decided it would be fun to collect them and their accessories as a hobby.

 I focus my collecting on the original GI Joe Hasbro lineup that ran from 1964 to 1969, to the Adventure Team lineup of the early 1970s.